Home

 • getting a change to your job description approved

-Prepare behavioral interview answers for questions that explore your creativity.
-Creativity is not only about art or music, it is about coming up with new ideas, approaching situations differently and finding novel solutions to problems.
 Employers increasingly seek people who are able to generate ideas and come up with new approaches that create value for the company.
 Creativity in products, services, procedures and processes is key to organizational success and competitiveness.

-Tell me about a time you used your creativity to overcome an obstacle
+Tell me about a time you used your creativity to overcome an obstacle.

-Give me an example of your resourcefulness
+Give me an example of your resourcefulness.

-Tell me about a time you tried a new way of doing something
+Tell me about a time you tried a new way of doing something.

 • generating fresh solutions to work problems